smithjd/sql-pet/docs/04-docker-setup-postgres-connect-with-r.md

 # Docker, Postgres, and R (04)

+At the end of this chapter, you will be able to
+* Run, clean-up and close Docker containers.
+* Interact with Postgres using Rstudio inside Docker container.

 We always load the tidyverse and some other packages, but don't show it unless we are using packages other than `tidyverse`, `DBI`, `RPostgres`, and `glue`.